LVanessaS/LVanessaS/README.md

 In this repository, you will also find independent projects I have been working on.
 I am currently involved in projects related to:

-✨ Extraction, cleaning and transformation.
+✨ Extraction, cleaning and transformation.</br>
-📊 Exploratory data analysis.
+📊 Exploratory data analysis.</br>
-💻 Data visualization.
+💻 Data visualization.</br>
 👨🏼‍💻 Data science.